KDE/documentation-develop-kde-org/content/hig/style/writing/labels.md

 -   Begin button labels with an imperative verb.
 It is appropriate to use a single-word label if the context dictates that this is clear enough.
--   Don\'t use ending punctuation for button labels.
+-   Don't use ending punctuation for button labels.
 -   Describe the action that the button performs in a tooltip.
 -   End the label with an ellipsis if the command requires additional user interaction to complete.